Nishant R.

 Sometimes, when a team fixes a particular function or makes modifications to software, they might break or interfere with another function.
 Testing is important to make sure that any changes made to one aspect of the software don’t adversely affect another aspect of it.

 You should perform sanity testing throughout the development cycle to ensure that a specific function or particular section of the software works as intended—especially after any modifications or fixes.
-It is essentially a quick check to make sure that all critical features function correctly before forging forward.
+It is essentially a quick check to make sure that all major functionalities function correctly before forging forward.

 It’s important to understand that a sanity check is not about comprehensive testing; rather, it’s about confirming that the software is ready for comprehensive testing.
-By concentrating on specific areas within a limited testing scope, a sanity check can efficiently identify any potential issues.
+By concentrating on specific areas within a limited testing scope, a sanity check can efficiently identify any potential issues, ensuring the overall stability and health of the software.

 Key Characteristics